 Only the right landlord insurance policy can cover your property for wildfire damage.
 Make sure you’re properly covered so you never have to worry about facing a denied claim.

 This article is meant for informational purposes only and does not constitute nor replace legal counsel.
-Consult a professional service to determine the fire readiness of your properties.
+Consult a professional service to determine the wildfire season readiness of your properties.
 And please approach fire safety with extreme caution.
 Wildfires that are hot enough and/or move quickly enough can easily thwart your best preparation efforts.